 The problem is that I don't want to be forced to justify this way of living my life to others.
 I can't ask them to blindly accept that things will work out when I can't explain why they [things] will [work out].
 If they understand, great.
 With that being unlikely, I can only hope that they will be tolerant.
 Not being accountable to anyone would be ideal, but this is not an ideal world and housemates, for this example, have to depend on each other to some degree, which implies accountability.
 So I suppose that, to be fair, I should warn anyone who is considering depending on me about this paradigm of mine.
 Later in my life, there will be fewer such people, which will better justify the freedom that I selfishly insist on having even now.
 (By "selfishly" I am not implying "wrongly".)

 That still leaves one hypothetical quandary: A lifemate.
 Finding someone who is a Seeker, who can share the directions and triumphs of my life, is difficult (so far impossible) enough.
 Add to this the condition that she accept that I take the risks inherent in the freedom I demand, and the possibilities for my future love life seem even more bleak.
 This would have to be one extraordinary person.
 (Then there's also the need for that ever-elusive "chemistry", which by itself has been enough to prevent any sort of romance.1)

 I wonder whether my lack of consideration for others in this regard ties back to my solipsism, or is entirely a product of my freedom-ideal.
 Or maybe the solipsism is also a result of the freedom-ideal.
 More things to ponder.

-1. This document was written on March 20, 1997.
-The bit about lack of romance is outdated by now.
+1. This document was written ages ago.
+The bit about lack of romance is long outdated.